raghuls2002/Career-Recommendation-System/DA1.md

 * Click the ‘Pull requests’
 * Click ‘New pull request’.
-* Once we click on pull request, select the branch and click ‘readme- changes’ file to view changes between the two files present in our repository.
+* Once we click on pull request, we select the branch and click ‘readme- changes’ file to view changes between the two files present in our repository.
 * Click "Create pull request".

 #### Merge Command